Email reporting

 Heatmaps

 In this view, you can use the Show Heatmap toggle to bring up a visual view of your email that shows the overall frequency and location of clicks within the lifespan of the campaign.
 In the Link Table by Total Clicks panel, you can view all of the links in your email campaign and sort by total clicks.
 This can provide additional insight on where your users navigate.
-To save a copy of the heatmap for reference, click the download button.
+To save a copy of the heatmap for reference, select the download button.

 Email metrics

 Here are some key email-specific metrics that you won’t see in other channels.
-To see the definitions of all email metrics used in Braze, refer to our Email Analytics Glossary.
+To see the full definitions of all email metrics used in Braze, refer to our Email Analytics Glossary.

-Metric Definition
+Metric | Definition |

-Unique Clicks The number of recipients that clicked within the email sent.
-This is tracked over a 7-day period and is measured by dispatch_id.
+Unique Clicks | Unique Clicks is the distinct number of recipients who have clicked within a message at least once and is measured by dispatch_id.
+This is tracked over a seven-day period for email and measured by dispatch_id.
+This includes clicks on Braze-provided unsubscribe links.
 This number should be between 5–10%.
-Anything greater than 10% is exceptional!
+Anything greater than 10% is exceptional! |

-Spam Rate The percentage of delivered emails marked or designated as spam.
-If this metric is greater than 0.08, that could be a sign that either your message copy is too salesy, or you should reconsider your email address collection methods (to confirm you’re messaging those who are interested in your correspondence).
+Spam Rate | Spam is the total number of emails delivered that were marked as "spam."
+Braze automatically unsubscribes users that marked an email as spam, and those users won't be targeted by future emails.
+If this metric is greater than 0.08, that could be a sign that either your message copy is too salesy, or you should reconsider your email address collection methods (to confirm you're messaging those who are interested in your correspondence). |

-Unsubscribers (Unsubs) The number of messages resulting in an unsubscription.
-This occurs when a user clicks the unsubscribe link in your email.
+Unsubscribers or Unsub | Unsubscribers or Unsub is the number of messages resulting in an unsubscription.
+Unsubscriptions occur when a user clicks on the Braze unsubscribe link. |

-Estimated Real Opens An estimate of how many unique opens there would be if machine opens did not exist.
-This is the result of a proprietary Braze statistical model.
-See the following section for details.
+Estimated Real Opens | Estimated Real Opens is an estimate of how many unique opens there would be if machine opens did not exist, and is the result of a proprietary Braze statistical model.
+See the following section for details. |

-For example, if a user opens an email using the Mail app on an Apple device, this will be logged as a Machine Opens.
-This metric is tracked starting November 11, 2021 for SendGrid and December 2, 2021 for SparkPost.
+Machine Opens | Machine Opens includes the proportion of "opens" that are affected by Apple's Mail Privacy Protection (MPP) for iOS 15.
+For example, if a user opens an email using the Mail app on an Apple device, this will be logged as a Machine Opens. |

 Estimated real open rate